IES is inventing the Wi-Fi of the future!

 The TéHO* laboratory atthe Institute of Electronics and Systems has unveiled a Wi-Fi network capable of transmitting high-definition video at a speed of 1.5 Gbps.
-This is a world first.
+A world first.

-What if waiting times on the internet were soon to be a thing of the past?
-That, at least, is the prospect opened up by theInstitute of Electronics and Systems (IES) from the University of Montpellier.
-The TéHO group has just achieved a world first by developing a Wi-Fi network capable of transferring data at a speed of 1.5 Gbits per second.
-At this rate, it takes just 4 seconds to transfer a DVD movie from one computer to another.
-And that's not all: IES researchers believe it is possible to increase the speed ten or even a hundred times over.
-In other words, you could download your favorite TV series in an instant.
-This feat was made possible by the use of terahertz waves, a frequency already used in aviation security and astronomy, but still relatively uncommon in telecommunications.
-The development of this revolutionary Wi-Fi network opens up immense possibilities that researchers and students at TéHo continue to explore.
-Using the IES's strong expertise in micromechanics, a low-cost integrated detector has been developed.
-The TéHo team is now working on miniaturizing the transmitter, an essential step for the consumer application of this new technology.
+What if waiting times online were soon nothing more than a distant memory?
+That, at least, is the prospect opened up by theInstitute of Electronics and Systems (IES) at the University of Montpellier.
+The TéHO group has just achieved a world first by developing a Wi-Fi network capable of transferring data at a speed of 1.5 Gbps.
+At that rate, it takes just 4 seconds to transfer a DVD movie from one computer to another.
+And that’s not all: researchers at the IES believe it’s possible to achieve speeds ten or even a hundred times faster.
+In other words, instant downloads of your favorite TV series.
+Behind this feat lies the use of terahertz waves—a frequency already employed in aviation security and astronomy but still rarely used in telecommunications.
+The development of this revolutionary Wi-Fi network hints at immense possibilities that TéHo researchers and students continue to explore.
+Leveraging the IES’s strong expertise in micromechanics, a low-cost integrated detector has been developed.
+The TéHo team is now working on miniaturizing the transmitter, an essential step for the widespread adoption of this new technology.

-This research is part of a Franco-Japanese collaboration involving Osaka University (Japan), the Charles-Coulomb Laboratory (L2C in Montpellier), the IEMN (Lille Institute of Electronics, Microelectronics, and Nanotechnology), and the IMEP-LAHC (Grenoble Institute of Microelectronics, Electromagnetism, and Photonics and the Microwave and Characterization Laboratory).
+This research is part of a Franco-Japanese collaboration involving Osaka University (Japan), the Charles-Coulomb Laboratory (L2C in Montpellier), the IEMN (Institute of Electronics, Microelectronics, and Nanotechnology in Lille), and the IMEP-LAHC (Institute of Microelectronics, Electromagnetism, and Photonics and the Microwave and Characterization Laboratory in Grenoble).

 —-